DCAN-Labs/dcan_rtd/docs/lang.md

 # Programming Languages

 Here you will find training resources for the most commonly used programming languages within the DCAN Lab.
+There are several free programming related workshops offered by the UMN - visit [this link](https://latisresearch.umn.edu/workshops) for more details.

 ## Bash